IliasElab/IliasElab/README.md

 Hi 👋 <br />
-I’m software engineer, graduated with a master degree in 2020 <br />
+I’m a Software Engineer, graduated with a master degree in 2020 <br />
 I'm interested in Web Development and Data Analysis <br />
 Currently learning Django, Javascript/React <br />

+Living in Belgium

 You can contact me on : elab.ilias@gmail.com